ymcmrs/PyINT/README.md

       setenv SCRATCHDIR /Users/Yunmeng/Documents/SCRATCH
       setenv TEMPLATEDIR /Users/Yunmeng/Documents/development/TEMPLATEDIR

-2. Preparing your template file, which should be saved in $TEMPLATEDIR,  for setting some basic parameters (see the template file above).
+2. Preparing your template file, which should be saved in $TEMPLATEDIR,  for setting some basic parameters (see the template file above).The template file should be named with a prefix of your project name, like projectname.template

-Available SAR sensors:  ERS, ASAR, ALOS-1/2, Sentinal-1A/B, TSX, ...

-####If you want to make the scripts work smoothly, you should obey the following rules :

-#####1) $SCRATCHDIR and $TEMPLATEDIR should be available in your system environment. $SCRATCHDIR for processing, $TEMPLATEDIR for template files:
-      setenv SCRATCHDIR /Users/Yunmeng/Documents/SCRATCH
-      setenv TEMPLATEDIR /Users/Yunmeng/Documents/development/TEMPLATEDIR
-      ...

-#####2) The correct folders' format should be:
-     $SCRATCHDIR/PROJECTNAME/SLC       (SLC folder should be available!!!)
-     $SCRATCHDIR/PROJECTNAME/PROCESS/ifgramDir
-     ...

-#####3) ifgramDir should be named like:

-    IFG_PacayaT120F107AlosA_080101-090101_0111-0123
-    MAI_PacayaT120F107AlosA_080101-090101_0111-0123
-    RSI_PacayaT120F107AlosA_080101-090101_0111-0123

-If you set all the above OK, then these scripts shoul work for you!
-If you can share some advices or ideas about python, GAMMA, InSAR processing ..., I would be very grateful and very glad to communicate with you!
+3. Running for conventional SAR datasets (like ENVISAT, ALOS-1, Radarsat-1, TerreSAR-x):

+      process_tsifg.py projectName

+   Running for TOPS SAR datasets (like Sentinel-1A/B):

+      process_tsifg_sen.py projectName

+    Of course, you also can process step by step:

+       step1: Check DEM, if no DEM is available, using Makedem_PyINT.py
+       step2: Coregistration.
+Using COREG_ALL_GAMMA.py   or COREG_ALL_Sen_GAMMA.py
+       step3: Selecting interferometry pairs.
+Using SelectPairs_Gamma.py    (Generate_IfgDir.py for available ifg_list file)
+       Step4: Generating interferograms.
+Using SLC2Ifg_Gamma.py  or SLC2Ifg_Sen_Gamma.py
+       Step5: Loading data for further time-series processing (PYSAR).
+Using Load_data_gamma.py

 Wish these scripts can help you for InSAR processing!!
 Enjoy it!
 Any advices or problems would be very welcomed!
 Do not hesitate to contact me: ymcmrs@gmail.com